sebelga/portfolio_tracker_website/documentation/docs/core/dashboard.md

 - **Primary Source**: Data is derived from the Trades sheet, where transactions are logged, and snapshots, which capture daily portfolio states.
 - **Update Process**: Run "Generate trades" to refresh calculations, or "Update prices" to pull latest market data.
-- **Dependencies**: Ensure your API keys (e.g., for CoinMarketCap or Polygon) are set in the Configuration sheet for accurate pricing.
+- **Dependencies**: Ensure your API keys (e.g., for CoinMarketCap or Massive) are set in the Configuration sheet for accurate pricing.

 ## Tips for Use